AstrumU/graphql-authz/README.md

 ### Using extensions (Code-First only)

-using decorators looks pretty similar to the directive usage with decorators
+Using decorators looks pretty similar to the directive usage with decorators
 ```ts
 import { IAuthConfig } from "@graphql-authz/core";